 We are currently meeting from 2 to 4 pm on Sundays

-Starting on August 5th we will be using the sports hall for archery on Thursday afternoons from 2 to 4.30
+WE use the sports hall for archery on Thursday afternoons from 12 noon to 2.30 pm.

 We take part in a wide variety of sports and you are welcome to come to try us out for a few weeks before you decide about joining.

 RSDA exists to promote and provide sport, recreation and leisure activities for disabled people in the Rugby area.